 The church is an aisleless structure on a rectangular plan with a length of 30 meters and a width of 9.1 meters.
 At the beginning of the 14th century, a tower was added from the west.
 It is built on a square plan, five-storey, with a diagonal buttress in the northern corner.
 A gothic portal on the west side and an ogival and stepped portal in the southern facade led to the church.
 The pointed windows in the northern façade are regularly arranged and grouped in the south part.
 On this façade, there are numerous putlog holes and bricked up openings on the ceiling beams, testifying to the existence of buildings once adjacent to the church.
-The south façade also has a bricked-in pointed, portal.
 The east facade has one high window, on its sides there are pairs of pointed blendes.
 The pride of the nave was also the eastern gable, triangular, adorned with blendes, divided by a frieze from a double row of slanted bricks.

 The first floor of the tower was separated from the second by a plastered band, interrupted on the portal axis by a lowered two-light window.
 The remaining floors were separated with a tooth frieze.
 In the extreme axes of the second and third floors, slender blendes of equal height were placed, and in the fourth and fifth lower one.
 The central axis was accented by two-light windows.
 In the fifth floor in the eastern and western façades, smaller triple blendes have been added to the wider blendes on the extreme axes, and the double blendes to the north and south façades.

 Inside the church there are many gothic paintings.
 Older from the fourteenth century, depict an unidentified male figure, probably Saint Christopher.
 A bit later, from the fifteenth century, depict the scenes of the Visitation and the Last Supper, as well as St. Mary Magdalene.

 Chrzanowski T., Kornecki M., Chełmno, Warszawa 1991.